Contact Us Today

 We believe that the best landscape designs start with the basics, answering a series of questions and identifying considerations that will inform the ultimate design vision, including many of the following:

 - How large is the site?

-What is the soil makeup of the site?
+- What is the soil makeup of this site?

-Legal aspects - deed restrictions, easements, building and zoning regulations, boundary lines, right of way and setbacks should be drawn on the landscape plan.
-Some cities have ordinances which prohibit the planting of plants within certain distances of the curb, the planting of certain plants, the construction of certain types and sizable brings, and the blocking of views.
+- Legal aspects - deed restrictions, easements, building and zoning regulations, boundary lines, right of way and setbacks should be drawn on the landscape plan.
+Some communities or jurisdictions have regulations or ordinances which prohibit the planting of plants within certain distances of the curb, the planting of certain plants, the construction of certain types and sizeable brings, and the blocking of views.